-The Black Coalition for AIDS Prevention (Black CAP) is a non-profit, community-based organization that serves Toronto’s diverse African, Caribbean, and Black (ACB) communities.
-The mission of the agency is to reduce the transmission of HIV within Toronto’s Black communities while enhancing the quality of life of those living with or affected by HIV/AIDS.
+The Black Coalition for AIDS Prevention (Black CAP) is a volunteer driven, non-profit, community-based organization.
+The mission of the agency is to reduce the spread of HIV infection within Toronto’s Black communities while enhancing the quality of life of those living with or affected by HIV/AIDS.
 We work in partnership with organizations and individuals who support in principle and practice our mission, philosophy and activities.

 Key responsibilities of this position include:

 - Delivering client-centered settlement services to African and Caribbean newcomers living with HIV/AIDS, services include intake, assessment, case management, documentation, information and referrals, and follow

 - Assessing the needs of newcomers received from the community, counselling, advising and/ or referring to other services, agencies or programs and developing strategies to each isolated newcomers in the

 - Developing and facilitating information and welcoming orientation sessions and materials for African and Caribbean newcomers living with HIV/AIDS.

 - Representing the agency on appropriate community networks focused on immigration issues and refugee status and working in conjunction with other agencies and community groups to co-ordinate/facilitate the delivery of